jlmyg/jlmyg/README.md

   -  I have worked as a QA Engineer for 2 years and 4 months.
 During this span of time, I have learned test automation strategies ranging from non-functional and functional testing.
 Whitebox, blackbox, and greybox testing mainly focusing on end to end testing as well as API testing.

   #### Functional Testing
    - I have created Automated Test frameworks using Selenium, and Appium through Python and Robot Framework that mainly focuses on end to end UI tests.
-The testing framework we are using is Pytest.
+The testing framework I am mainly using is Pytest.
-   - The testing framework I mainly use follows Page Object Modelling, which is a manifestation of Object Oriented Programming principles that promotes reusability and scalability without the need of too much code maintenance as it's strenghts.
+   - The testing framework I mainly use follows Page Object Modelling, which is a manifestation of Object Oriented Programming principles that promotes reusability and scalability without the need of too much code maintenance as it's strengths.
-   - I also have written test cases and test scenarios whenever I am required to by our QA Manager.
+   - I also have written test cases and test scenarios whenever required.
   #### Non-Functional Testing
-   - In this aspect, I have been working on our company's load testing through Locust.
+   - In this aspect, I have worked with load testing through Locust.
 Which is a python-based testing tool that mocks API Requests through "swarms" to simulate multiple concurrent users to help diagnose the system performance.
    - Other aspects of non-functional testing I'm currently looking into is responsiveness testing.
 This is also through the same testing frameworks I've used mentioned above as Selenium also provides these capabilities.
    - Also contributed through automated cross-browser testing by adding the capabilities through the codebase.